-Campus Recreation provides opportunities for the HBU community to enrich their collegiate learning experience and to foster a lifetime appreciation and involvement in wellness and recreational sports and activities.
-Individuals may participate in club sports, intramural sports, outdoor adventures, group fitness classes and other recreational activities.
+Campus Recreation provides opportunities for the HBU community to enrich their collegiate learning experience and to foster a lifetime appreciation and involvement in wellness and recreational sports activities.
+Individuals may participate in cheer team, club sports, dance team, intramural sports, outdoor adventures, group fitness classes and other recreational activities.
 Facilities available to students for recreational and fitness pursuits include: The Fitness Center (second Floor Baugh Center), Glasscock Recreation Center, Sharp Weight Room (limited hours); and the Outdoor Pars Course (Friendship Pond/Husky Village area).
+For information call 281-649-3154 or stop by Room 238 in the Baugh Center.